Estimated Reading Time: 5.5 hrs

 - Higher than expected number of cases

-- Evidence of in-shelter transmission
+- Evidence of in-shelter transmission with new cases occurring on a frequent basis

 - Failure of the usual containment protocols